Rose Water Poet

 Photo: Erv Newcombe

 Amal lives as a settler on unceded, ancestral & traditional xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh Úxwumixw (Squamish) and sel̓íl̓witulh (Tsleil-Waututh) Territories.
 Support Indigenous communities.
 Ensure that the United Nations Declaration on the Rights of Indigenous Peoples is upheld.
-Donate to the Wet'suwet'en Nation http://unistoten.camp/support-us/donate/
+Support Land Back.
+Donate to Indigenous frontlines http://unistoten.camp/support-us/donate/